 Cadets from the New Jersey Youth ChalleNGe program attend their graduation ceremony.
 The cadets graduated from the rigorous 22-week National Guard program at Fort Dix that uses discipline and community service to help at-risk youth turn their lives around and graduate from high school.

-For more information including contact numbers please visit the New Jersey Youth ChalleNGe website at http://www.ngycp.org/site/state/nj.
+For more information contact the NJ Youth ChalleNGe Program at 609-562-0577 or email RECRUITINGPLACEMENT&MENTORING@njdmava.state.nj.us.

 The mission of the New Jersey Youth ChalleNGe Academy is to provide a highly disciplined environment fostering academics, leadership development, physical training and personal growth to educate and train unemployed youth who have ceased to attend high school.